bytecodealliance/regalloc2/doc/DESIGN.md

 ## Output

 The allocator produces two main data structures as output: an array of `Allocation`s and a sequence of edits.
-Some other data, such as stackmap slot info, is also provided.
+Some other miscellaneous data is also provided.

 ### Allocations